 ONLINE CLASSROOM RULES OF CONDUCT, OR “NETIQUETTE”

-Online communications need to be composed with fairness, honesty, and tact.
-Spelling and grammar are very important in an online class.
+Online communication needs to be composed with fairness, honesty, and tact.
+Spelling and grammar are important in an online class.
 What you put into an online course reflects on your level of professionalism.

 Responses to different ideas and observations need to be objective.
-Being objective means maintaining boundaries and not making personal attacks on the ability of others or making statements that have the potential to be taken personally.
+Being objective means maintaining boundaries and not making personal attacks or making statements that have the potential to be taken personally.

-You can see more about core rules of netiquette at http://www.albion.com/netiquette/corerules.html.
+Learn more about rules of netiquette here.
 If you have questions about any of these policies, please contact your instructor.